by Native Instruments

 version of our flagship instrument platform.

 It’s fair to say that when KONTAKT launched in 2002, nobody could have predicted its impact on the world of music production.
-It’s also fair to say, at that time, that it was “a sampler”.
-Two decades, countless blockbuster film scores, hundreds of chart hits, and literally thousands of incredible instruments later, we can confidently update that description.
+At that time, it’s also fair to say that it was a sampler.
+Two decades, countless blockbuster film scores, hundreds of chart hits, and thousands of incredible instruments later, we can confidently update that description.
 Today, KONTAKT 7 is our flagship, do-it-all instrument platform.
-It’s whatever you want it to be, effectively.
+It’s effectively whatever you want it to be.
 If it makes a sound, you can turn it into a KONTAKT instrument.
 What that instrument looks like, how complex it is, and how you play it is entirely up to you.

-It’s that flexibility that has caught the imagination of a whole industry of pro and hobbyist creators, who in turn have made it the platform of choice for virtual symphony orchestras, unusual acoustic instruments, unobtainable synthesisers, and everything in between.
-Many of you will already have entire hard drives full of these instruments, collected and curated over a period of years.
-And it all still just works.
-That’s been a core feature since the earliest updates to the platform – the guarantee that when you invest in a new library, it’ll work on this version of KONTAKT, the next one, and even the one after that.
-This approach makes updating the core KONTAKT experience a delicate endeavour, but it’s one of the key factors that have allowed the community around KONTAKT to grow beyond anything we could have imagined back in 2002.
+It’s that flexibility that has caught the imagination of a whole industry of pro and hobbyist creators, who have made it the platform of choice for virtual symphony orchestras, unusual acoustic instruments, unobtainable synthesizers, and everything in between.
+Many of you already have entire drives full of these instruments, collected and curated over a period of years, and all of these libraries still work.
+That’s been a core feature since the earliest updates to the platform – the guarantee that libraries will work with your current version of KONTAKT, the next version, and the version after that.
+This approach makes updating the core KONTAKT experience a delicate endeavor, but it’s one of the key factors that have allowed the KONTAKT community to grow beyond anything we could have imagined back in 2002.

-So, while we’re excited to announce a host of new features and content that are worth upgrading for right now, we’re perhaps most excited by the work we’ve done in the background for KONTAKT 7.
+While we’re excited to announce a host of new features and content worth upgrading for in KONTAKT 7, we’re perhaps most excited by the work we’ve done in the background for this release.
 What you’re seeing today are the first glimpses into a new chapter for the platform.
-For example, in order to bring KONTAKT fully up to date – and make sure your existing libraries aren’t left behind – we’ve had to transition to a new graphics rendering technology.
+For example, to bring KONTAKT fully up to date and ensure your existing libraries aren’t left behind, we transitioned to a new graphics rendering technology.
 A particular benefit of this is the possibility of full Hi-DPI support, which we’ve kicked off with the new browsing experience and a rebooted Factory Library.
-To avoid disruption for KONTAKT’s existing users, we’ll be updating other key parts of the software incrementally, upgrading each underlying workflow as we go.
+To avoid disrupting KONTAKT’s existing users, we’ll update other key parts of the software incrementally, upgrading each underlying workflow as we go.

 DISCOVER KONTAKT 7